BY PASTOR T. O. BANSO

-After Jesus had been born and laid in the manger, it was this same good news that the angel of the Lord brought to the shepherds living out in the fields, keeping watch over their flock by night – good news of great joy to all people (Luke 2:8-12).
+After Jesus had been born and laid in the manger, it was this same good news that the angel of the LORD brought to the shepherds living out in the fields, keeping watch over their flock by night – the good news of great joy to all people (Luke 2:8-12).

 Why Jesus was born

 Only two of the four books of the Gospels in the Bible, Matthew and Luke, record the birth of Jesus Christ.
 In Matthew 1:21, the angel told Joseph in a dream the reason for the birth of Jesus: “And she [Mary] will have a son, and you are to name him Jesus, for he will save his people from their sins” (New King James Version).
 God did this because of His love for man.
 He didn’t want human beings to perish in their sins.
 Ezekiel 18:4 says the soul who sins shall die.
 But the will of God is that no one should perish but that all should come to repentance (2 Peter 3:9).